 Second, the legitimacy of a welfare system depends on the perception of fairness and reciprocity.
 I pay taxes to protect people like me from suffering misfortune.
 I have to believe that the people asking for help would have contributed like I do except for their bad luck.
 The legitimacy of these taxes are undermined if the taxes are all taken from people like me, but the benefits go to people who seem to have chosen to become recipients.
 Legitimacy therefore requires that welfare systems be designed as closed systems so people can't choose between them on the basis of which gives them the most free stuff.

-Third, the standards we consider the minimum of human decency cannot be extended to everyone because we can't afford that.
+Third, the standards we consider the minimum of human decency cannot be extended to everyone in the world because we can't afford that.
 But unless we build a wall, we will basically be committing to such a universal welfare system to which anyone may apply.
 We therefore face a choice.
-Either we follow the Dubai or South Africa model and make a status distinction within our borders between 'real citizens' with welfare rights and non-citizens with no rights, which means that there will be possibly millions of people living and working alongside us whose children can't afford to go to school, or hospital, etc. Like Dubai.
-That is unpalatable - the proper name for it is apartheid.
-The alternative is guaranteeing high universal standards within our society, but building a high wall to keep everyone else out (with the exception of letting in a few thousand refugees per year to make ourselves feel better about our selfishness).
+Either we follow the Dubai or South Africa model and make a status distinction within our borders between 'real citizens' with welfare rights and non-citizens with no rights, which means that there will be possibly millions of people living and working alongside us whose children can't afford to go to school, or hospital, etc. Such an apartheid approach is morally repugnant.
+But the only alternative is guaranteeing high universal standards within our society, but building a high wall to keep everyone else out (with the exception of letting in a few thousand refugees per year to make ourselves feel better about our selfishness).
 This is what all liberal states have more or less chosen.